BookStackApp/website/content/docs/admin/installation.md

 * [CentOS 8 Install by Xhark](https://github.com/blogmotion/bm-bookstack-install/blob/master/bookstack-install-centos8.sh) - [french guide](http://blogmotion.fr/internet/bookstack-script-installation-centos-8-18255)
 * [CentOS 7 Install by Deviant Engineer](https://deviant.engineer/2017/02/bookstack-centos7/)
 * [Fedora 27 Install by Jared Busch](https://mangolassi.it/topic/16471/install-bookstack-on-fedora-27/)

+---

+<a name="other"></a>

+## Other Hosting Options

+Below are some alternative platforms and services that can be used to host BookStack. <br>
+_**Note: These are not tested, vetted nor supported by the official BookStack project in any manner**_.

+- [Cloudron](https://www.cloudron.io/store/com.bookstackapp.cloudronapp.html) - A solution for running apps on your own server.
+- [Uberspace](https://lab.uberspace.de/guide_bookstack.html) - A European based hosting provider.